About Friends of Yellow River State Forest

-Our Board of Directors meets monthly on the third Sunday of every month.
-We currently meet via Zoom, and will return to meeting outside once the weather is warmer.
+Our Board of Directors meets monthly on the third Wednesday of every month.
+We currently meet via Zoom and in person.
 Anyone is welcome to attend a Board meeting, but only board members can vote.

-There is a full meeting of membership in March.
+There is a full meeting of membership annually.
 Members are notified via email of the meeting, as well as it being posted on our website under the calendar tab.

 I'm a member, How do I bring up something I want addressed?

 Talk to a board member, come to a meeting, or email us at email@example.com.

 Our 2022-23 Board of Directors are Kelli Boylen, Joe Vastine, Cindy Heffern, Dana Dotzenrod, Rochelle Almazon and Amy Mason and we work closely with YRSF staff.